 Things that you could do while waiting for the lane to reset could be: simply hugging tower, recall and buy, getting the wraith camp (this is a big one and you should do this a lot, but make sure the jungle is safe), and getting blue buff.

 Something you shouldn't do often is ganking other lanes while waiting for reset.
 It takes you a long time to walk from mid to the side lanes because of your movement speed and that will cause you to not only lose farm but also let your tower take damage or even get destroyed.

 Only go to side lanes if your team is: Taking objectives like dragon, saving a teammate running in the river, cutting off an escaping enemy in the river, or going to a gank where you know FOR SURE that you can get the kill.

-Standard starting set for anivia, you can rush straight to with this and gain early lane sustain and dominance.
+Standard starting set for anivia, you can rush straight to catalyst the protector with this and gain early lane sustain and dominance.

 This could be a viable option in a 1v1 matchup.
 I don't recommend it in actual games because the early AP is useless due to your inability to harass effectively early game, the health bonus isn't as good as the health potions that the other builds provide.
 The mana regen is also not favorable since you shouldn't be spamming spells early game and you should have blue buff almost all the time later in the game.

 You should almost always rush this item.
 It provides extra health and mana, giving you a ton of lane sustain.
 Get this item after you go back for the first time and use it to farm your lane as much as possible.